WHAT do I want to find out? What are the main concepts and keywords?

 Finding a newspaper article using a database:

+Alternatively you can search in News databases.
 The databases listed below contain both Australian and international content:

 More information on finding newspaper articles from both Australia and around the world can be found in the News Media Subject Guide.